 “Solar forecasting allows for significant cost savings through improved power reliability for largescale off-grid projects.
 At Reuniwatt, we have a decade of experience with industrial-grade solar forecasting.
 Solar and battery storage hybrid projects are the future of energy supply for remote sites, as they allow operations to become cheaper and more sustainable.
 We are proud to bring in our experience and work together with our prestigious partners on this first-of-its-kind installation in southwest Mali” explains Nicolas Schmutz, CEO of Reuniwatt.

 “It is a strong commitment by B2Gold to build such a significant solar-battery plant as a fuel saver for the Fekola mine.
 This project is a landmark solution, combining a significant solar energy share with highest security in the overall power supply.
 The solution is an intelligent combination of Photovoltaic, a large battery system, and Reuniwatt’s sophisticated solar forecasting service that harmonizes the solar power generation with the existing HFO engines.
 We highly appreciate that B2Gold has entrusted Suntrace together with BayWa r.e. as expert to support the implementation of this innovative project.” says Boris Westphal, CEO of Suntrace.

-A webinar presenting Suntrace and Reuniwatt’s feedbacks on off-grid projects is organized on September 3rd.
-It is possible to register through the following link.
+A webinar presenting Suntrace and Reuniwatt’s feedbacks on off-grid projects was organized on September 3rd.
+It is possible to watch the webinar on demand through the following link.

 Also, more information about Reuniwatt’s sky camera and short-term forecasting solutions can be found here: